Aionforever/AOO/README.md

 > Click on `Refresh cache of current page` if you don't see any changes.

 ## Troubleshooting ⚠️

+### Known issues 🚧
+- Skill showing several times ( e.g. Erosion, Dispell )
+- Heal/Buff skills not appearing on the timeline ( If the target is full life skills will not appear )

+Most “bugs” are due to the way Chat.log has been designed. i can't really fix this unless i find a better way to parse the chat.log. ( feel free to teach me 😊)

 ## Contact 🐈
 Don't (jk)